 Source: The American Journal of American Academy of Dermatology database and case reports.

-Well, it really depends on what are your expectations.
-The scale is developed using knowledge from scientific research and testing on animals and human subjects.
-This means that the values truly represent the chances of an ingredient to clog the pores in the general population.
+The comedogenic scale was developed using knowledge from scientific research and testing on animals and human subjects.
+This means that the values truly represent the chances of comedogenic and noncomedogenic products clogging the pores in the general population.

-The scale is designed to give you a better understanding of how one ingredient is expected to work.
-If you consider the scale as a flexible guide on what to avoid, what to try next, or why your skincare products are not working, you’ll probably find it helpful.
+The scale is designed to give you a better understanding of how an ingredient is expected to work.
+If you consider the scale as a flexible guide on what to avoid, what to try next, or why your skincare products are not working, you'll find it helpful.

 Scientists are working hard on developing better ways to predict the bioactivity of ingredients.
-Who knows, maybe in the near future we’ll have better measurements and ways to find the most fitting formula for our skin ailments.
+Maybe in the near future, we'll have better ways to find the most fitting formula for our ailments.

 How do we know which skincare products are non-comedogenic?
-Is it a matter of simple multiplication of the comedogenic ratings of the ingredients in the formula?
+Is it a matter of simply multiplying the comedogenic ratings of the ingredients in the formula?

 No, nothing is that simple.
-When products get labeled as non-comedogenic sometimes that means that the manufacturer didn’t use any ingredients known to be comedogenic in the formula.
-But, usually that means that the product was tested on rabbit's ears, or on human skin, and the results showed it’s unlikely to cause comedones.
+Products labeled as non-comedogenic mean that the manufacturer didn't use any ingredients known to be comedogenic in the formula.

-Comedogenic ingredients don’t necessarily create comedogenic products.
-If things could be more confusing, the product might contain coconut or olive oil, for example, and still be recommended for acne-prone skin.
+Comedogenic ingredients don't necessarily create comedogenic products.
+For example, the product might contain coconut or olive oil and still be recommended for acne-prone skin.
 How is that possible?

 It all comes down to the concentration and combination of the ingredients in the formula.

-When it comes to skincare products, there’s always the possibility of combining the ingredients in such a way that the comedogenic ingredients won’t be able to manifest its comedogenic potential on the skin.
+When it comes to skincare products, there's always the possibility of combining the ingredients so that the comedogenic ingredients won't cause blocked pores.

 What do we really mean by this?

-When it comes to comedogenicity there’s also the “X factor” - like an individual’s genetic predisposition, specific intolerance and allergies that also influence the skin’s reaction to a certain product.
+When it comes to comedogenicity, there's also the "X factor" - an individual's genetic predisposition, specific intolerance, and allergies that can influence your reaction to a certain product.

-The comedogenic rating of the ingredient or product determines the likelihood of comedones breaking out, but at the end, whether your skin would really breakout from using that product or ingredient is also determined by that individual “X factor”.
+The comedogenic rating of the ingredient or product determines the likelihood of comedones breaking out.
+But in the end, whether your face breaks out from using that product or ingredient is also determined by that individual "X factor."

 In other words, we’re all different, and we might not fit the comedogenic scale as it’s intended.

-So, our advice is to use it as a flexible guide rather than a rigid set of rules, experiment, do patch tests before applying new products, and you’ll be on your way to finding the best product for your skin.
+So, our advice is to use it as a flexible guide rather than a rigid set of rules.
+Experiment, do patch tests before applying new products (preferably on the inner fold of the elbow), and you'll be on your way to finding the best product for you.

 We went over the studies and scientific reviews that look into the composition of one ingredient to determine its comedogenic rating.
-But, what about products formulated of many ingredients, more or less comedogenic, as well as other substances?
+But what about products formulated with many ingredients?
+Which ones are less likely to clog pores?

 In this case, we mostly rely on the tests conducted by the companies themselves or third parties.
-There’s no standardized or regulated testing method by any governmental organization, so results can vary greatly from ingredient to ingredient and even from brand to brand.
+Unfortunately, there's no standardized or regulated testing method by any governmental organization, so results can vary greatly from ingredient to ingredient and even from brand to brand.

-If you’re interested to learn more about makeup products and what specific ingredients to avoid, you should check out our two articles on the subject: “Does makeup cause acne?” and “Makeup ingredients to avoid”.
+If you're interested to learn more about cosmetic products and what specific ingredients to avoid, you should check out our two articles on the subject: "Does makeup cause acne?" and "Makeup ingredients to avoid."

-Although similar and much more sensitive, the rabbit's ear is not the same as human skin, which brings into question the reliability of the test.
-Plus, there’s always the unethical aspect of the procedure, due to animal cruelty.
+Although similar and much more sensitive, the rabbit's ear is not the same as our face, which brings into question the reliability of the test.

-The human skin test is usually performed on the backs of human volunteers.
-After 4-8 weeks their skin is analyzed so the testing team can reach a conclusion on the efficacy of the product.
+This test is usually performed on the backs of human volunteers.
+After 4-8 weeks, their back is analyzed so the testing team can reach a conclusion on the efficacy of the product.

-The problem is that the skin on our back is thicker and less reactive than the skin on our face, which can produce inconsistencies with the results and real-life applications.
-Plus, studies on human volunteers are usually really small and there’s always the concern that most skin types are not well represented.
+The problem is that the skin on our back is thicker and less reactive than our face, which can produce inconsistencies with the results and real-life applications.
+Plus, studies on human volunteers are usually really small, and there's always the concern that most skin types are not well represented.

-So, in this context, a “non-comedogenic” label is probably safer for sensitive and acne-prone skin, but it won’t be a guarantee that you’ll get the results you want.
-Your skin can still react adversely.
+So, in this context, noncomedogenic products, and oil-free products are probably safer for sensitive skin and acne-prone skin, but it doesn't guarantee you'll get the results you want.
+Your skin can still react adversely to non comedogenic ingredients.
+We recommend choosing noncomedogenic skin care products over products with comedogenic ingredients.

-The best advice we can give you is to take a look at the comedogenic index scale.
-Always look at the ingredients in the products you’re buying.
-Never forget to do a patch test before introducing a new product to your skin, and observe how your skin reacts after applying a certain product.
-Sooner than later, you’ll find something that works best on you.
+The best advice we can give you is to look at the ingredients on the product labels.
+Never forget to do a patch test before introducing a new product and observe how your skin reacts after.
+Speak to a board-certified dermatologist or a cosmetic chemist if you're unsure.
+Sooner than later, you'll find something that works for you.